Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 1. Islam is a Message of Peace
 2. Establishment of Pluraristic society(Constitution of Madinah)
 3. Ensuring Peace and Avoiding Confrontation(Escaped Sahabi after treaty of hudabiya)
 4. Treaty and Agreements
 5. Friendly Ties with Neighbour State
 6. Promoted the culture of Diplomatic Immunity (Muslima Ambassador)
 7. Fixation of Black Stone
 8. Religious Freedom(Taif)
 9. Taif Example( No retaliation Aganist agressors)
-10. Prohibited Killing Without Justification
+10. Prohibited Killing Without Justification (kill all humanity saying)
 11. Conquest of Makkah
 12. Ending Long Lasting Hostility between Aws and Kharaj Made